AccountableFederatedMachineLearning/etb/README.md

 a claim for a principal other than the one running the node (this requirement should be checked during parsing, but isn't currently).

+## JSON

+The following operations for working with JSON-values are currently
+implemented:

+- `length(json_array, len)`: Length of JSON arrays.
+   For example, we have `length('[1, 2, 3]', 3)`.

+- `let(json_object, field, value)`: Accessing fields of JSON objects.
+   For example, we have `get('{"test": 4}', 'test', 4)`.

 # TODOs

 - When started, the node should probably read existing facts from the ledger.
 Currently, it starts from an empty database.

-- Check that programs contain only clauses with claims for the principal running the node.
+- Programs that contain clauses making claims for other principals are currently accepted, but should not.

-- Add more primitive operations, for integers, JSON, ...
+- Add more primitive operations for integers, JSON, ...